YOUR DECISIONS AFFECT

 The Board Wants to Understand

-Hildegard Fuchs is not angry — she's thorough.
-The question isn't who to blame.
-It's what the board should understand about how this happened and what it means for the firm's DORA posture.
+Hildegard Fuchs is not angry.
+She's thorough.
+The question isn't who to blame, it's what the board should understand about how this happened and what it means for the firm's DORA posture.

 Present the full concentration risk picture with the remediation plan